Gemma specialises in serious personal injury cases, industrial disease claims, and in large group actions.

 TB v GM

-Acting on behalf of the Claimant as junior counsel to Gerard Martin Q.C.
+Acted on behalf of the Claimant as junior counsel to Gerard Martin K.C.

 The Claimant, a high-earning and extremely fit man, suffered a profound brain injury and significant injuries to his lower limbs when he was knocked off his motorcycle.